 Smadar Ocampo is a tough woman.
-She has had to be: as head nurse in the paediatric surgery department at Israel’s Western Galilee Hospital in Nahariya, she sees heartbreaking scenes daily involving children, and it is important for her to keep it together — both for the parents and the children.
+She has had to be: as head nurse in the paediatric surgery department at Israel’s Galilee Medical Center in Nahariya, she sees heartbreaking scenes daily involving children, and it is important for her to keep it together — both for the parents and the children.

 But even Ocampo was reduced to tears recently in the wake of a long and unexpected relationship with a patient, the result of Israel’s life-changing decision to help Syrian men and women who come to the northern border asking for medical help.